zhangkun83/awesome-config/README.md

 # awesome-config

 This is the [awesome WM](http://awesome.naquadah.org/) config I have fined-tuned for my daily use.
-I am currently running it on awesome v4.2 on Debian sid (work profile) and Mint 17 (home profile).
+I am currently running it on awesome v4.2 on Debian tesing (buster), using `work` and `work_thinkpad` profile.

 ## Design highlights ##